akosiorek/akosiorek.github.io/_notes/2019-12-29-how_to_get_that_job.markdown

 ---
 <!-- # ML Research Job Hunt -->

-I am about to finish my PhD, and I have just signed a job contract, after about four months of sending applications, interviewing and negotiating.
+I am about to finish my PhD, and, after about four months of sending applications, interviewing and negotiating,  I have just signed a job contract.
 Even though I tried to remain active in my research and fulfil my other PhD obligations (writing the thesis, say), I had to essentially take a break.
 Yes, a job hunt is a full-time activity; it not only takes a lot of time but is intense and can be very stressful.
 Now that I am back to writing my thesis, many people asked me to share my job hunt experience, and it's an excellent opportunity to procrastinate!

 Before starting my job hunt I extensively talked to fellow PhD students and new starters at DeepMind, Brain, and FAIR to find out about their interview and negotiation experience, and to learn about compensation landscapes at these places.
 I applied to quite a few companies, some of which were not interested (e.g. FAIR and Netflix--both said I am too junior) and some that did not get back to me at all (Baidu, Alibaba).
-In the end, I interviewed with Adobe, Apple, CuriousAI, DeepMind (internship), Google Brain (internship + full-time conversion), Google Health, Graphcore, OpenAI, Salesforce, and Twitter.
+In the end, I interviewed with Adobe, Apple, [CuriousAI](https://thecuriousaicompany.com/), DeepMind (internship), Google Brain (internship + full-time conversion), Google Health, [Graphcore](https://www.graphcore.ai/), OpenAI, Salesforce, and Twitter.
 Finally, I decided to take the Research Scientist role at DeepMind, where I will be working with [Danilo Rezende](https://danilorezende.com/about/).

-In the following, I am trying to distil what I learned, and I describe my own experiences.
+In the following, I am trying to distil what I learned throughout the interview process and from people I talked to, and I describe my own experiences.
 I expect that many job hunts might look similar, but it will all depend on your circumstances.
 Please take whatever I write with a grain of salt.

 # What's Your Worth?